docdyhr/AppleScriptUtils/README.md

 ## Services:
 Implement with the Automator App as a Quick Command.
-### copy path
+### copy path service applescript version 1.1
-applescript to copy current path as POSIX path  from the service menu CTRL + CLICK (version 1.1)
+applescript service to copy current path as POSIX $PATH  from the service menu in Finder with [CTRL] + CLICK

+### md5 service applescript version 1.0
+applescript service to calculate the md5sum of a downloaded file  from the service menu in Finder with [CTRL] + CLICK

+### sha256 service applescript version 1.0
+applescript service to calculate the sha256 with openssl of a downloaded file  from the service menu in Finder with [CTRL] + CLICK

+### sha1 service applescript version 1.0
+applescript service to calculate the sha1 sum with openssl of a downloaded file  from the service menu in Finder with [CTRL] + CLICK
-### sha256sum
+### sha256sum version 0.9
-applescript to quickly calculate and compare a 256 checksum for a downloaded file
+Drag & Drop applescript to quickly calculate and compare a 256 checksum for a downloaded file